 Having worked on hundreds of forensic matters, our consultants are well versed in forensic practices.
 We have also successfully presented and defended our opinions over 30 times on matters in various Federal and State courts.

 Certainly, no one likes being second guessed.
 From that perspective, it is not surprising that more than 90 percent of the survey respondents would choose not to seek help from an outside expert to investigate their intrusion and data breach.

-When one considers the two choices of using in-house resources or using an outside consultant to investigate an intrusion and data breach two factors looms large.
+When one considers the two choices of using in-house resources or using an outside consultant to investigate an intrusion, data breach, or potential cyber incident under the new DoD rule, two factors loom large.
 First, by their own admission in the recent Ponemon Institute survey, over half of the in-house security professionals are not adequately equipped to handle the unique challenges of a network intrusion and data compromise.
 Equally shocking is that these results are not an isolated aberration.
 Indeed, the firm of Ernst & Young had similar results in their 2013 Global Information Security Survey.
 Specifically, they found that, “Information Security Departments continue to struggle with a lack of skilled resources and support.”
 In fact, 50 percent of respondents in the Ernst & Young survey “cited a lack of skilled resources as a barrier to value creation.”

 Second, over 70 percent of the respondents in recent Ponemon Institute survey think it will take them a year or more to fully understand the scope and consequence of the intrusion.
 Of course, management does not have that kind of time to determine the cause and assess the impact.